firte14/FAC14/README.md

 #### The Testing Approach
 The testing will be conducted in different stages
-I) Unit Testing: This will involve testing the individual components (e.g. navigation, buttons, forms) separately
+ Unit Testing: This will involve testing the individual components (e.g. navigation, buttons, forms) separately
-II) Integration Testing: This will be implemented to validate the interaction between components III) Functional Testing: To ensure all functionalities work as expected(e.g, Job search, Job submission) IV) UI/UX Testing: Checking the Bootstrap-based design for its responsiveness and consistency to actions
-V) Performance Testing: Evaluating the effectiveness of the website's load times and responsiveness VI) User Acceptance Testing: Allowing end-users or customers to test the website to make sure it meets their requirements, verifying its usability
+Integration Testing: This will be implemented to validate the interaction between components Functional Testing: To ensure all functionalities work as expected(e.g, Job search, Job submission) UI/UX Testing: Checking the Bootstrap-based design for its responsiveness and consistency to actions Performance Testing: Evaluating the effectiveness of the website's load times and responsiveness User Acceptance Testing: Allowing end-users or customers to test the website to make sure it meets their requirements, verifying its usability

 ### 3.2 Test Cases and Results
 | Test Case ID | Scenario | Description | Expected Outcome | Actual Outcome | Comments |